Blankeos/license-plate-detection/README.md

 Built with:

-- PyQT
-- YoloV8
+- PySide6 - GUI
+- OpenCV - For image transformations
+- YoloV5 - For detections (Might upgrade to YoloV8)
-- SQLite
+- SQLite - Data storage

 <h2>Table of Contents</h2>